 - 1. Use Charts

 - 2. Comparison Cities

 - 3. Heat Map and Data for Active and Pending STRs

 - 4. Other Lodging Uses

+- 5. Discussion of Chapter 44 and Chapter 27 of Dallas City Code

 BACKGROUND:

 A code amendment was initiated by City Plan Commission (CPC) at the December 2, 2021 meeting.
 CPC authorized a hearing to consider specifically defining a new use, "Short-term rental lodging" within the Lodging Uses sections of Chapters 51 and 51A, as well as related regulations.